nico-mu/JavaFx-Discord-Clone/README.md

 * Jars can be compiled by running the "jar task" by gradle and can be found afterwards in .../app/build/libs.
 The "build jar" task location is in the gradle menu under Tasks/build/jar.
 * Easter egg can be accessed by opening private chat, writing "!play :handshake:" and receiving the same message from the chat partner within 30 seconds.
+* In case there are any problems with running the same instance of Accord multiple times, try to wait until the program has started before you launch it again.
+* In case there are communication problems in an audio channel, make sure you selected the right default speaker/microphone in your system settings.

 ### Server

 * [Release 1 documentation](https://seblog.cs.uni-kassel.de/wp-content/uploads/2021/04/ServerdokuR1.pdf)